manassaloi/manassaloi.github.io/_posts/2020-03-03-truth-seeking.markdown

 - It means not taking data and face value and understanding biases that might cloud the output.
 - It means ask WHY again and again.
 - It means not talking timelines at face value.
+- It means doing a RCA whenever there is a dip in conversion.
 - It means doing pre-mortems and post-mortems.
 - It means doing retrospectives.